 Curing the Prints

-Curing Lamps
+Curing Lamp

 Direct Sunlight